 2. Add more water as needed and blend till you get frothy thick smooth batter.
 Transfer this to a large utensil.
 Do not make it very thin.

 4. If using rice refer method 2 with detailed step by step photos below.
 A short description is here as well.
 Add rice and very little water to the rice and grind coarsely.
 Pour it to the batter and mix well.
 Follow from step 6.

 If using idly rava: Squeeze off the water by taking rava in between your palms and with pressure try to remove excess water.
 Transfer this to a plate.
 Squeeze again any excess water.

 5. Add it to the batter.
-If you are some one who do not like the slight coarse texture of rava, then you can also blend it well and add to the urad dal batter.
+If you are some one who do not like the slight coarse texture of rava, then you can also blend it well.
+Then add to the urad batter.

 6. Mix well with your hands.
 Keep it aside for fermenting in a warm place for 6 to 12 hours, depending on the climate.
 It may take up to 18 to 20 hours too sometimes.
 Do not use air tight jars or containers for fermentation.

 7. After fermentation.
 This time when i made this i had to ferment for about 18 hours as the climate was windy and cold.